mlhartme/stool/README.md

     sc status mystage

 to see status information about your stage.
-E.g. if `available` is above `0` you can point your browser to the url printed by the `create` or `status` command.
+E.g. if `available` is above `0`, you can point your browser to the url printed by the `create` or `status` command.

-Use

-    sc history mystage

-to see the Stool commands executed for this stage.

 To delete the stage run

     sc delete mystage

-You can create an arbitrary number of stages.
+You can create any number of stages.
 Invoke

     sc list

-to see what you have created and not yet deleted.
+to see them all.

 You can get help with